orevaisaiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: This script is used to display current directory contents in a long format
 4-listmorefiles: This script is used to display current directory contents, including hidden files
 5-listfilesdigitonly: This script is used to display current directory contents.
+6-firstdirectory: This script is used to creates a directory named my_first_directory in the /tmp/ directory.